gdidetroit/git-GDI/slides/spot-the-difference.md

 ##  spot the difference

-This is how git would see these two files:
+This is how Git would see these two files:

 <img src="images/SpotTheDiff_Diff.png" width="900">